 - Get involved

-- Check your email constantly for important messages sent to you from the university.
+- Check your UConn and personal email constantly for important messages sent to you from the university.
 Email is the major mode of communication between university departments and its students.
 As a new student you should continuously check both your personal email address and your UConn email address (when you get one) to stay on top of things.
 Emails are sent to UConn students only.
-Students admitted for the spring will get their UConn email address created in mid-November.
-You will not have a UConn email until that time so check your personal email address that you put on your application for admission to the university in the meantime.
+Students admitted for the spring (January) will get access their UConn email 5 to 7 days after they have paid the enrollment deposit.
+To check if your UConn email has been created review Step 2 of the New Student Tech Training Site.

-Spring 2020 – Task List for Admitted Students (Freshmen & Transfers)
+Spring 2021- Task List for Admitted Students to the Storrs Campus

 After Being Accepted to UConn